kw7oe/kw7oe.github.io/content/posts/useful-date-functions-to-know-in-postgresql-during-aggregation.md

 ---

-The past months, I have been working on the server side of a feature which deal with grouping the records by date and aggregating the values.
+The past months, I have been working on the server side of a feature which deal with grouping records by date and summing up the values.

 I have learn a couple of date functions in PostgreSQL that I think might be useful to write about.

+## Context

 A bit of context on the feature I worked on.
-We are building steps counter feature into our mobile, integrating both Google Fit and Apple Health.
+We are building steps counter feature into our mobile, integrating Apple Health.
 The data provided by Apple Health, is especially interesting as they provide the steps dataset in an hourly interval.